sacridini/Awesome-Geospatial/README.md

 ## Tools

+* [Projection  Wizard](http://projectionwizard.org/) - Helps you select an appropriate projection for your map, depending on the area that you are mapping.
 * [GeoGig](http://geogig.org/) - GeoGig is a Distributed Version Control System (DVCS) specially designed to handle geospatial data efficiently
 * [MapShaper](http://mapshaper.org/) - Tools for editing Shapefile, GeoJSON, TopoJSON and CSV files.
 * [landsat-espa-util](https://github.com/loicdtx/landsat-espa-util) - Library for querying and ordering Landsat Surface Reflectance data via ESPA.